 |---|---|---|

-| Hetzner Online GmbH | Hosts the CubTime backend and database | Germany (EU) |
+| Contabo GmbH | Hosts the CubTime backend, database, and update server | Germany (EU) |

 | Stripe | Processes subscription payments | Ireland (EU) / United States, with Standard Contractual Clauses |

-| Google (Firebase Cloud Messaging) | Delivers push notifications to the parent app on Android | United States, with Standard Contractual Clauses |
+| Google (Firebase Cloud Messaging) | Delivers push notifications to the parent app on Android.
+Push notifications themselves contain only generic prompts (e.g. “new extension request”), never personal content. | United States, with Standard Contractual Clauses |

-| Google Play | Distributes our Android apps | United States, governed by Google’s terms |
+| Google Play | Distributes our Android apps and the agent updates we publish there | United States, governed by Google’s terms |

 We do not share data with advertisers, data brokers, or analytics companies.
 We do not sell your data.
 We do not use your data to train AI models.